 To answer these questions, the injury may need to be assessed and a level of severity acknowledged by a qualified medical practitioner.
-This is because some accidents might result in a minor injury that poses limited threat or concern.
+This is because some accidents might result in a minor injury that poses a limited threat or concern.
 However, there are some cases where severe brain damage from a car accident could result in serious and life-long complications.

 The recovery time for a traumatic brain injury could be determined by the severity of the injury.
 If you’ve experienced a brain injury that has the potential to heal over time, the NHS claims that you might be recommended follow-up appointments to monitor your progression.
 You may also be recommended rehabilitation, which could include:

 - Occupational Therapy – This could help you to make a change in your everyday life if you are struggling to adjust after an accident.

 - Physiotherapy- This could help those with physical concerns like weakness, stiffness or a lack of limited coordination.

 - Speech and Language Therapy – If brain damage has affected your ability to speak, this type of therapy may help you strengthen and reconnect with your voice.

-- Psychological Therapy – This is in relation to cognitive behavioural therapy (CBT).
+- Psychological Therapy – This is about cognitive behavioural therapy (CBT).
 This could help you understand your injury and provide you with tools to combat mental distress (such as PTSD).

 As previously stated, the effects of a brain injury can vary depending on the injury type and severity of the injury.
-There are some cases where a head injury could result in minor damage, but there are some cases where an accident could result in a severe traumatic brain injury.
+There are some cases where a head injury could result in minor damage, but some cases where an accident could result in a severe traumatic brain injury.
 If you or a loved one has experienced a head injury, you should seek medical attention as soon as possible.
-Head injuries aren’t something to be taken lightly, and they may require hospital treatment, so in the event that you’ve experienced a head injury, it is crucial that it is treated with urgency, care, and proficiency.
+Head injuries aren’t something to be taken lightly, and they may require hospital treatment, so if you’ve experienced a head injury, it must be treated with urgency, care, and proficiency.
 A failure to acknowledge and react to a head injury could have a devastating outcome and result in life-long repercussions.